 We will interview you in a meeting or by calling you

-We will contact you to agree on a place, date and time for your interview, which may be at your local New Zealand Embassy or High Commission, or by phone or by online video conference.
+We will contact you to agree on a place, date and time for your interview, which may be at your local New Zealand Embassy, High Commission, at a third-party location, or by phone or online video conference.